Hindu wedding: Laaja Homam

 After ammi stepping, a ceremony of doing homam with parched rice (laja) is conducted.
 Here, the wife cups her hands and the brothers of the bride fill the cupped hands with parched rice.
 The husband adds a drop of ghee to the parched rice and recites five Veda mantras.
 At the end of each of the recitation, the parched rice is thrown into the sacred fire as haves (offering) to Agni.
 Through these mantras, the wife prays for long life for her husband and for a marriage filled with peace and harmony.
-At the end of the laaja homam, the husband unties the darbha belt around the waist of his wife with another mantra.
-The husband states through this mantra that he unites his wife and ties her now with the bonds of Varuna and invites her to be a full partner in his life to enjoy the blessings of wedded life.
+When the ceremony of the laaja homam is about to conclude, the husband unfastens the darbha belt tied to the waist of his wife using a mantra.
+It is through the mantra that the husband declares that he is uniting his wife and tying her now to the knots of Varuna and asks her to be his equal partner in life.